microsoft/sqldev/pages/java/windows/java-windows-1.md

   - /java/windows/step/1
 ---

-> In this section, you will get SQL Server vNext running on Docker.
-After that you will install the necessary dependencies to run .NET Core.
+> In this section, you will get SQL Server 2017 running on Windows.
+After that you will install the necessary dependencies to create Java apps with SQL Server.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_windows.md %}